Get instant whole life insurance quotes online.

 Whole life insurance is a type of permanent life insurance coverage.
 This form of insurance offers both death benefit protection and cash value, or savings, build up.

 A whole life insurance policy is usually intended to remain in force throughout the lifetime of the insured.
 And, the funds that accumulate in the policy’s cash value may be borrowed or withdrawn if needed by the policyholder.

-With whole life insurance, a lump sum death benefit will be paid out to a beneficiary (or beneficiaries) if the insured dies while the policy is in force.
-The funds that are in the cash value portion of a whole life policy can grow on a tax-deferred basis, meaning that there is not a tax on the gain unless or until the money is withdrawn.
+A lump-sum death benefit will be paid out to a beneficiary (or beneficiaries) if the insured dies while the policy is in force.
+The funds that are in the cash value portion of the policy can grow on a tax-deferred basis, meaning that there is not a tax on the gain unless or until the money is withdrawn.
 This can allow the policyholder a way to grow money in a tax-advantaged manner over time.

-Because of the cash value build up in a whole life insurance policy, this type of insurance will always cost more than a term life insurance policy that has a comparable amount of death benefit.
-There are many components that go into the pricing of whole life insurance, such as:
+Because of the cash value build-up in a whole life insurance policy, this type of insurance will always cost more than a term life insurance policy that has a comparable amount of death benefit.
+There are many components that go into the pricing of insurance policy, such as:

 - Tobacco Use

 - Product Type